 Religious Education and Collective Worship

-An Act of Collective Worship takes place each day.
+As a church school, our daily act of worship is really important to us.
 Our worship is invitational, inclusive and inspirational.
 In worship, we help children to develop spiritually whether they are Christian, belong to another faith or have no faith.
 We reflect on our world and our place in it, as well as thinking about the rights of children across the world.

-Parents are invited to join us in person or online three times a week:
+Grown-ups are invited to join us in the hall for worship at 9.10am three times a week:

-- On Mondays for our Amazing Attitude Award Assembly when children’s special achievements during the previous week are celebrated.
+- On Mondays for our Amazing Attitude Award Assembly when children’s learning behaviours during the previous week are celebrated.

 - On Thursdays for worship led by clergy from St Laurence Church, Northfield.

-- On Friday for our World Aware Worship where we also celebrate achievements outside of school and birthdays from the week.
+- On Friday for our World Aware Worship including a celebration of birthdays from the week (Sunday-Saturday).

 We attend St Laurence Church, Northfield, to celebrate some of the main Christian festivals.